-The context: The unsettled legal status of the OSCE
+The context of the project: The unsettled legal status of the OSCE

 The Organization for Security and Co-operation in Europe (OSCE) is the world’s largest regional security organization with 57 participating States.
 The Organization covers a security, economic and environmental as well as human dimension and constitutes a key institution in the field of early warning, conflict prevention, crisis management, and post-conflict rehabilitation.
 While the OSCE possesses many of the attributes traditionally ascribed to an International Organization, including permanent structures such as the Secretariat, it lacks a constitutive act (founding treaty) under international law.
 There is no text which establishes its international legal personality.
 Therefore, the OSCE is currently not ─ despite its name ─ an International Organization in a technical, public international law sense.